Visas & Routes

 Payment sequence

-3. Set up AFM, banking and the payment trail.
+3. Set up the AFM, banking and payment trail.
 Law 5100/2024 specifies accepted payment paths and notarial evidence.

 5. Prepare the residence application, insurance, biometrics and family documents.